 The Company owns a 100% interest in two concessions in the province of Morona Santiago, Ecuador.
 In prior years the Company has only made partial payments on these concessions.
-The Company can make applications to reduce the acreage of its concession holdings but, to date, no formal request has been made.
-Although the Company intends to make the concession payments which are in arrears, the Company has limited unallocated working capital.
-Accordingly, the Company has determined to record an impairment charge of \$720,969 to a nominal amount of \$1.
+During fiscal 2015 the Company recorded an impairment charge of \$720,969 to reduce the carrying value of the Mendez Project to a nominal amount of \$1.